JoaoDanielRufino/gcloc/README.md

 ## Supported languages

-To show all supported languages use the subcomand `languages`
+To show all supported languages use the subcommand `languages`

 ```
 $ gcloc languages